davecurryco/mystic-spheres/GhostMine.md

 ### B) Entrance Tunnel

 This tunnel curls around to the west following a vein of ore.
 At its midpoint, a natural cavern opens on the wall to the north.
-A wooden ladder -- old and discolored, but more-or-less sound, leads down a 20-foot drop to the floor below.

 ### C) Mine Office